 |Poor||Visible to the unaided eye|

 GIA has established a diamond polish scale.
 The grades are based on the visibility of polish lines or other blemishes on the skin or surfaces of the diamond.
-The diamond is examined by gemologists at 10x magnification when determining the Polish grade.
+The diamond is examined by gemologists at 10x magnification when determining the polish grade:

-Excellent - There are not visibility of polish lines or other blemishes at 10x magnification.
+There are not visibility of polish lines or other blemishes at 10x magnification.
 Light is able to perfectly enter and exit the diamond, without affecting diamond sparkle or brilliance.

-Very Good - There are minor polish details visible at 10x magnification.
+There are minor polish details visible at 10x magnification.
 These polish lines or blemishes may have little or no impact on the diamond's sparkle.
 The diamond can still earn an Excellent cut grade.

-Good - There are some visible polish lines or blemishes, most likely only at 10x magnification.
+There are some visible polish lines or blemishes, most likely only at 10x magnification.
 The diamond's sparkle may be affected because light is not perfectly able to penetrate the diamond.
 The diamond can earn at most a Very Good cut grade.

-Fair & Poor - There are noticeable finishing errors in the form of polish lines or blemishes.
+There are noticeable finishing errors in the form of polish lines or blemishes.
 These blemishes have an impact on light performance and reduce the diamond's ability to sparkle.
 The diamond can earn, at most, a Good cut grade.

 To the unaided eye, 'excellent' and 'very good' ratings are hard to decipher.
 The differences become visible only when a stone is magnified.
 A rating of 'fair' or 'poor' means that the flaws in the polish are noticeable to the unaided eye and will have some effect on the overall beauty of the diamond.